- Hits: 480

 Asked about the impact of the conference, the AMC's Alamoudi expressed fear that some in the audience might accept the panelists' arguments uncritically.
 He referred to a July 27 article by Andrew Borowiec in the Washington Times, headlined, "Islamic Fanatics Put U.S. in Quandary," which quoted extensively from the gathering.
 "It scares me a lot," Ala-moudi said.

-Greg Noakes, an American Muslim, is the news editor of the Washington Report.
+Greg Noakes, an American Muslim, is the news editor of the Washington Report on Middle East Affairs,.